geoffhalliday/codingTasks/README.md

-# codingTasks
-Task 21 - Supervised Learning - Random Forests
+# Task 21 - Supervised Learning - Random Forests

 ## Summary of tasks:
 "Create a bagged, random forest, and boosted tree for the Titanic data set in the same way that you created a regular classification tree.